Charles Winters: Smuggling

 Winters was subsequently prosecuted by the U.S. Attorney in Miami for violating the Neutrality Act of 1939 in conspiring to smuggle three bombers via Czechoslovakia to Palestine.
-Winters was found guilty, fined $5000, spent 18 months in prison, and was finally released on November 17, 1949.
-Schwimmer, though convicted, was not sentenced to prison, and was pardoned by President Bill Clinton in 2000.
+He pleaded guilty and was sentenced to 18 months in prison and fined $5,0000.
+Winters was released from prison on November 17, 1949.
+Schwimmer, while convicted, was not sentenced to prison, and was pardoned by President Bill Clinton in 2000.
 Another man in the operation, Herman Greenspun, was also convicted with no prison time, and pardoned in 1961 by President John F. Kennedy.

 Later life

 At the time of his death, Winters was married to the former Joan Babineau and had two children with her, Lisa and James (Jimi).
 His sons Charles Todd and Charles Jr. were from previous marriages.
 He never told his children about his smuggling or prison time, and his son Jimi recounted that the first hint he ever had of something in his father's past was when his father admitted to him that he couldn't buy a gun.
 In 1961 he received a letter from then Foreign Affairs Minister Golda Meir, commending him for his efforts and inviting him to the opening of a new memorial in Israel.
 Winters lived the rest of his life in Miami, where he founded an export firm.
 He died there October 30, 1984 and his ashes were buried in the Alliance International Cemetery in Jerusalem's "German Colony," next to Jerusalem's German Templar cemetery as well as scattered from Mount Tabor.